1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 5. How to Sleep Better with Acid Reflux

 5.1.
-Choose the Right Mattress and Pillow
+Select the Best Mattress and Pillow

 5.2.
-Set a Consistent Sleep Schedule
+Establish a Regular Sleeping Schedule

-– A predictable cycle supports better digestion and healing.
+Predictable rhythm supports digestion and healing.

 5.3.
 Limit Screen Time

-6. Natural Remedies for Night Time Heartburn
+6. Natural Remedies for Nighttime Heartburn

 6.1.
 Chew Sugar-Free Gum